next-step/kotlin-blackjack/README.md

 - [ ] Receives two cards at start of the game.
 - [ ] Players can choose to draw additional cards as long as their total does not exceed 21.

+### States

+State
+- [x] Interface for all game states

+InitialTurn
+- [x] Should remain initial until card size is less than or equal to 2
+- [x] If hands has more than 3 cards after draw, should move state to Hit.

+Hit
+- [x] Can add cards until bust
+-